 The KDSS allows the sway bars to disconnect once it senses uneven terrain automatically.

 Here is when things start to get a little expensive.
-For 2014 – 2017 Toyota 4Runner Models, you may spend around $30k.
+For 2014 to 2017 Toyota 4Runner Models, you may spend around $30,000.
 However, this is still much cheaper than newer models.

-This edition offers the more modern unique styling that we’re used to seeing on the roads along with the TRD Pro trim.
+This edition offers the more modern unique styling that consumers are used to seeing on the roads and the TRD Pro trim.

 The Trail option was available until 2016.
-Also, it’s important to note that this generation is where the Toyota 4Runner gained a more luxury feel.
+Also, it’s important to note that this generation is where the Toyota 4Runner gained a more luxurious feel.

-There haven’t been any notable upgrades to make the 2020 Toyota 4Runner better than the 2017 – 2019 models.
-We highly suggest saving with a used option based on which features best fit your price range.
+There haven’t been any notable upgrades to make the 2020 Toyota 4Runner better than the 2017 to 2019 models.
+We highly suggest saving with a used option based on which features best fit your price range and needs.